bstrahija/assets-ci/README.markdown

     …

 Just keep in mind when using *@import* that those files are not scanned for changes and the cache wont be cleared in case you change a file that is included via *@import*.

+### Images

+A helper is also provided to display images from the directory setup in the config.

+    <?php echo Assets::img('logo.png'); ?>

+You can also generate the img tag directly using a similar syntax as in the CodeIgniter HTML helper.

+    <?php echo Assets::img('logo.png', true, array('title' => 'Logo')); ?>

 ## Frameworks / Libraries